mikeal/ZDAG/SPEC.md

 by a byte for every entry greater than zero.
 The same efficiency gain is made with typed maps which adds to the efficiency gains map already has from STRUCTURE_MAP_KEY_DELTAS.

+### STRUCTURE_TYPED_SET **NEW!**

+The IPLD data model does not have a Set.
+However, if a list is offered to ZDAG that:

+* Has more than one entry
+* Has no duplicate entries
+* Is ordered such that the pointer references only increase

+You MUST encode the list as a typed set instead of a list.

+Note: the data will still decode to a regular list as far as the IPLD Data Model is concerned this is strictly a compression rule that must be enforced reliably at encode and decode time to ensure determinism.

+We can then follow the same rules as DELTA compressed Maps, encoding the DETLA from the prior key +1 and terminating with 0.

+This means that when you have a unique un-ordered list all you need to do is apply the sorting rules before passing the list to ZDAG and you'll get DELTA compression of the table pointers.

 ## ROOT_COMPRESSION

 A few final rules shave off the last unnecessary bytes.